Research

 Remote sensing of the northern treeline

-High-latitudes are experiencing some of the most rapid climatic hanges on the planet.
-This is driving shifts in what types of plants can grow and how productive they are.
-My PhD research focuses on using satellite remote sensing imagery to model vegetation height and cover across the Canadian forest-tundra ecotone.
-I use historical satellite images to map change in vegetation structure from 1985 to the present day and understand how the limit of northern boreal forests has responded to climate.
+High-latitudes are experiencing some of the most rapid climatic changes on the planet.
+This is shifts in what types of plants can grow and how productive they are.
+My PhD research focused on using satellite remote sensing imagery from Landsat and ICESat-2 to model vegetation height and cover across the Canadian forest-tundra ecotone.
+I also used historical satellite images to map change in vegetation structure from 1985 to the present day and understand how the limit of northern boreal forests has responded to climate change.
 This research has important implications for habitat monitoring for a range of boreal and tundra wildlife.

 Using drones to map carbon storage across treelines